NordicSemiconductor/IOS-nRF-Mesh-Library/nRFMeshProvision/Documentation.docc/nRFMeshProvision.md

 meshNetworkManager.logger = ...
 ```

 The next step is to define the behavior of the manager.
-The behavoir is determined by set of
+The behavior is determined by set of
 ``Model``s existing on the Node.
 For more information, read <doc:LocalNode>.

 ### Loading mesh configuration